 - 2. The Group notes that nuclear power remains an important option not only for countries with existing nuclear programs, but also for developing countries with growing energy needs.
-The Group encourages the Agency to continue providing the necessary support to Member States interested in launching and expanding their nuclear power programmes. - 3.
-The Group appreciates the Agency's participation at the 2023 Conference of the Parties to the United Nations Framework Convention on Climate Change (COP28) in which the Agency and its partners hosted 30 events at the Atoms4Climate pavilion, focusing on nuclear applications for energy, food, water and the oceans.
-This continued participation is helping to raise visibility for the role nuclear technology can play in both effectively mitigating and adapting to the increasingly severe consequences of the climate crisis.
-The Group encourages the Agency's continued engagement in high-level dialogue on nuclear energy and nuclear techniques and applications at COP29, to be held in Baku, Azerbaijan in November 2024. - 4.
-The Group welcomes the 2nd International Conference on Climate Change and the role of Nuclear Power 2023: Atoms4NetZero held in October 2023, in Vienna, which provided a Forum to exchange information on the role of nuclear power in the energy transitions towards net zero emissions. - 5.
-The Group attaches high importance to the International Project on Innovative Nuclear Reactors and Fuel Cycles (INPRO), as a relevant forum gathering technology holders and users with the aim of achieving innovations in nuclear reactors and fuel cycles, while reiterating its call for continued support for INPRO from the Regular Budget.
+The Group encourages the Agency to continue providing the necessary support to Member States interested in exploring, launching and expanding nuclear power programmes. - 3.
+The Group appreciates the Agency's participation at the 2024 Conference of the Parties to the United Nations Framework Convention on Climate Change (COP29) in which the Agency and its partners hosted more than 40 events at the Atoms4Climate pavilion.
+The Group encourages its continued engagement in the high-level dialogue on nuclear energy and nuclear techniques and applications at COP30, to be held in Belém, Brazil in November 2025. - 4.
+The Group welcomes the Ministerial Conference on Nuclear Science, Technology and Applications and the Technical Cooperation Programme held in November 2024, in Vienna which provided a forum for Member States to discuss the use of nuclear science and technology to tackle pressing global challenges.
+The Group also welcomes the Ministerial Declaration agreed in that Conference and looks forward to the delivery of its outcomes through the TCP.
+The Group calls for the regular convening of this Ministerial Conference every four years. - 5.
+The Group attaches high importance to the International Project on Innovative Nuclear Reactors and Fuel Cycles (INPRO), while reiterating its call for continued support for INPRO from the Regular Budget.
 The Group also values the support provided to Member States upon their request through the Integrated Nuclear Infrastructure Review (INIR) missions.

-6. The Group welcomes the work of the Agency in the application of nuclear technologies and, specifically, the assistance provided to Member States in this regard.
-Nuclear technologies and applications make an important contribution to sustainable development and, therefore, the Group welcomes the Agency's continued assistance to Member States, based on their national priorities.
+- 6. The Group welcomes the work of the Agency in the application of nuclear technologies and, specifically, the assistance provided to Member States in this regard.
+Nuclear technologies and applications make an important contribution to sustainable development and, therefore, the Group welcomes the Agency's continued assistance to Member States, based on their national priorities. - 7.
+The Group reiterates that there is a fundamental need to enhance the transfer of nuclear technology and equipment to and sharing of nuclear knowledge with developing countries and welcomes that Nuclear knowledge development remained an area of focus in 2024.
+As enhancement of capacity building and preservation of nuclear knowledge continue to be a high priority for many Member States, the Group requests the Secretariat to continue providing assistance to interested Member States in capacity building and nuclear knowledge management, including through the Knowledge Management Assist Visits (KMAVs) and Regional Nuclear Education Networks in Asia, Africa, and Latin America.

-- 7. The Group reiterates that there is a fundamental need to enhance the transfer of nuclear technology and equipment to and sharing of nuclear knowledge with developing countries and welcomes that Nuclear knowledge development remained an area of focus in 2023.
-As enhancement of capacity building and preservation of nuclear knowledge continue to be a high priority for many Member States, the Group requests the Secretariat to continue providing assistance to interested Member States in capacity building and nuclear knowledge management, including through the Knowledge Management Assist Visits (KMAVs) and Regional Nuclear Education Networks in Asia, Africa, and Latin America. - 8.
-The Group attaches great value to Small Modular Reactors (SMRs), their potential benefit as a source of power generation, especially for Member States with limited electrical grids, their successful use in energy planning and seawater desalination, taking into account their demonstrated overall cost-effectiveness.
-In this regard, the Group emphasizes the importance of international cooperation and takes note of the progress of work under the Agency's Platform on Small Modular Reactors and their Applications (SMR Platform) which has been serving as a focal point for the Agency's activities in this field and providing coordinated support and expertise from across the Agency.
+8. The Group attaches great value to Small Modular Reactors (SMRs), their potential benefit as a source of power generation, especially for Member States with limited electrical grids, their successful use in energy planning and seawater desalination, taking into account their demonstrated overall cost-effectiveness.
+In this regard, the Group emphasizes the importance of international cooperation and takes note of the progress of work under the Agency's Platform on Small Modular Reactors and their Applications (SMR Platform).